superfly/docs/rails/quick-start/scaffold.html.md

 }
  ```

-And finally, as the splash screen served it purpose, now lets edit `config/routes.rb` once again, and replace the welcome screen with the names index:
+And finally, as the splash screen served it purpose, edit `config/routes.rb` once again, and replace the welcome screen with the names index:

  ``` diff
  Rails.application.routes.draw do